CSchoel/exercise-heap/README.md

 * Name of course (Grundlagen der Informatik, Algorithmen und Datenstrukturen)
 * Name of institution (Technische Hochschule Mittelhessen, Justus-Liebig-Universität)
 * ...

+They should be treated as [semantic triples](https://en.wikipedia.org/wiki/Semantic_triple) with the exercise as the subject, the category as the verb and the value as the object.

 ## General notes